-The nonprofit Environmental Genome Initiative is collaborating with investors, foundations, corporations, public policymakers, and the philanthropic community to build a powerful collaboration resource to address some of the most pressing problems – and opportunities – of our day.
-Among them: the use of product choices to reduce global warming, better informed product purchasing, the relationship between pollutants and chronic disease, the health of our oceans and rivers, the need for energy and water conservation, diagnostic tools that support national and corporate security, sustainable product design to achieve reduced environmental impacts, vanishing elements needed in our products, and improved production processes.
+The Environmental Genome Initiative is a a 501(c)(3) nonprofit organization working with investors, foundations, corporations, public policymakers, and the philanthropic community to build a powerful collaboration resource to address some of the most pressing problems – and opportunities – of our day.

+Our work also supports the next generation of life cycle assessment, the backbone of corporate sustainability claims.
 Currently all stakeholders are reliant on a life cycle industry with datasets still in development.
-Too often firms rely on environmental impact studies built on secondary information based on industry averages inappropriate for this use.
+Too often firms rely on environmental impact studies built on secondary information based on industry averages that are inappropriate climate risk and emissions measurement.
 The results are imprecise and highly variable (+/- 400 to 1,000%).

-The Environmental Genome’s datasets provide the most actionable and accurate (+/- 10 to 20%) estimates available for Life Cycle Assessment – used worldwide to study the environmental and economic impacts of product and services throughout the product life cycle from raw materials acquisition and processing, manufacturing and packaging, distribution, use, and disposal.
+The Environmental Genome’s datasets provide the most actionable, accurate (+/- 10 to 20%) and defensible estimates available for life cycle assessment – used worldwide to study the environmental and economic impacts of product and services throughout the product life cycle from raw materials acquisition and processing, manufacturing and packaging, distribution, use, and disposal.

-Our database is the next generation in the life cycle field, providing primary data on content, design, manufacturing processes, energy use, and chemical emissions (including fugitive emissions) at the product level, for many corporate programs.
+Our database provides primary data on content, design, manufacturing processes, energy use, and chemical emissions (including fugitive emissions) at the product level, for many corporate programs.
 Our data files are substantially transparent and engineering-based with processes described and calculations available.

 Our’s is the largest chemicals/materials life cycle inventory database in the world (based on CAS-numbered chemicals), many times larger than its closest competitor, providing the means for Scope 3 reporting of the indirect emissions of a company’s suppliers and others in the upstream and downstream activities in their supply chains.